Lucas-zz/BatePapoUOL_BackEnd/README.md

 - PUT ```/messages/:id```

 Request to change a specific message in the collection of messages informing the messages' ObjectId in the URL.
-The API will be waiting for the same type of information sent in the POST ```/messages``` and the User in the headers of the request, like this:
+The API will be waiting for the same type of information sent in the POST ```/messages``` and the User (only the sender of said message is able to update it) in the headers of the request, like this:

 ```js
 request.put(`EXEMPLE_URL/messages/${id}`,